jericklasat/fruit-test-api/readme.md

 Install docker your machine.\
 Execute:
   - <code>make-deploy</code>
+  - The clear cache will output an error due to incomplete credentials like the smtp, please update necessary .env and restart the container
   - <code>make migrate</code>

-The clear cache will print an error due to incomplete credentials like the smtp, please update necessary .env and restart the container

 Note: If the pem files can't be access run <code>sudo chmod 775</code> (or 777)<code> -R config/jwt/</code>